bbaktech/Fog_Edge_Resource_Mgt/README.md

 Parameters tracked:
   1.response time,
-  2.fog-edge
+  2.fog-edge resource utilization,
-  3. power usage
+  3.power usage
-  4.resource utilization,
+  5.network usage,
-  5.network usage, cloud used Time
+  6.cloud used Time
 Implemented
     Cloud only,   Brute force Algorithm strategies for resource management/task offloading/task scheduling Easily any one could modify strategies based on genetic/PSO or any algorithms for resource management to optimise parameters